 Mr M Peake

-For this course exam students will study 2 components:
+For this full course exam students will study 2 components:

 Component 2: Four ethical and philosophical themes: